-Active in various civic affairs, Andrew has served as Chairman of the 1964 and 1978 United Way campaigns and President in 1969, Chairman of the Catawba District of the Boy Scouts of America, President and Paul Harris Fellow of the Washington Rotary Club, and District Governor of Rotary District 7330.
-He has been a Director of the Alcohol & Drug Information Center, Multiple Sclerosis Society, as well as the Greater Washington Area Chamber of Commerce.
+Active in various civic affairs, Andrew served as Chairman of the 1964 and 1978 United Way campaigns and President in 1969, Chairman of the Catawba District of the Boy Scouts of America, President and Paul Harris Fellow of the Washington Rotary Club, and District Governor of Rotary District 7330.
+He was a Director of the Alcohol & Drug Information Center, Multiple Sclerosis Society, as well as the Greater Washington Area Chamber of Commerce.

-In addition to giving much of his time through service, Andrew and his late wife Julie came to be known as ardent financial supporters of many local charities including Immaculate Conception Church in Washington, the Diocese of Pittsburgh, and the Washington Hospital.
+In addition to giving much of his time through service, Andrew and his wife Julie came to be known as ardent financial supporters of many local charities including Immaculate Conception Church in Washington, the Diocese of Pittsburgh, and the Washington Hospital.
 They were also long-standing patrons of the Medallion Ball of St. Lucy’s Auxiliary of the Greater Pittsburgh Guild for the Blind, attending the event for 45 consecutive years.
 In 2012, Andrew made a significant contribution to St. John the Baptist Byzantine Catholic Church in Lyndora, PA to help host a centennial celebration and make repairs (Andrew’s father was a founding member of the church).
-Generous support has also been given to the Community Foundation through event sponsorships, WCCF Gives, the Family of Founders, and various funds.
+Generous support was also given to the Community Foundation through event sponsorships, WCCF Gives, the Family of Founders, and various funds.

 In 1986 Andrew and Julie were recognized with the Washington Area Jaycees’ Distinguished Service Award.
-Andrew has been recognized with the Boy Scouts of America’s Silver Beaver Award, the highest honor a local council can bestow to an adult volunteer.
+Andrew was also recognized with the Boy Scouts of America’s Silver Beaver Award, the highest honor a local council can bestow to an adult volunteer.
 Additionally, the Rotary Club of Washington recognized him in 2008 by renaming its International Service Award in his honor for serving as the leading force behind the club’s first major international service project (to ship books to Ghana through the Brother’s Brother Foundation).
 The Andrew G. Uram International Service Award recognizes a local individual who has provided humanitarian relief abroad or worked to promote world understanding and peace.